-Our pupils access a broad and balanced curriculum that promotes their spiritual, moral, cultural, mental, and physical development, and prepares them for the opportunities, responsibilities, and experiences of life.
+Our pupils access a broad and balanced curriculum (age and stage of development) that promotes their spiritual, moral, cultural, mental, and physical development, and prepares them for the opportunities, responsibilities, and experiences of life.

 We provide opportunities for pupils to develop skills, concepts, attitudes, and knowledge that promote their safety and well-being.
 The PSHE and citizenship curriculum, incorporating Relationships, Sex and Health (RSHE) Education programme specifically includes the following objectives: